 Audit analysed the beneficiaries list in respect of Karaikal region for the years 2015-16 and 2016-17, for which applications were not received.
-The exercise revealed that 2,915 ineligible beneficiaries were paid cash assistance during ban period/lean season amounting to ~ 0.95 crore.
+The exercise revealed that 2,915 ineligible beneficiaries were paid cash assistance during ban period/lean season amounting to '0.95 crore.
 The payments made to persons who were not members of fishermen co-operative societies (1,408) or did not produce ration cards (1,333) was irregular.
-It was further noticed that cash assistance twice per year against scheme guidelines which stipulated that one cash assistance for each family per year.
+It was further noticed that cash assistance was distributed to members of same families (174) getting the financial assistance twice per year against scheme guidelines which stipulated that one cash assistance for each family per year.